HTML element page template

 -

-Title heading displayed at top of page.
+Title heading displayed at the top of the page.
 Format as

 '<NameOfTheElement>: Description of element's purpose'